 Disabled Housing Subsidies and Disability Support

-- Missouri Mainstream and Non-Elderly Disabled (NED) Voucher Directory - DMH Housing maintains a directory of Missouri Public Housing Agencies (PHAs) that have Mainstream and Non-Elderly Disabled (NED) vouchers available.
+- Missouri Non-Elderly Disabled (NED) Voucher Directory - DMH Housing maintains a directory of Missouri Public Housing Agencies (PHAs) that have Non-Elderly Disabled (NED) vouchers available.
 These housing vouchers are similar to Housing Choice Vouchers (also known as Section 8) but are specifically for households where the Head of Household is under the age of 62 and has a disability.

-- Missouri Inclusive Housing Development Corporation - Information and assistance for disabled persons seeking home ownership and affordable renting.
+- Missouri Inclusive Housing Development Corporation - Information and assistance for persons with disabilities seeking home ownership and affordable renting.

 Recovery Support Housing